 Historical net tangible book value per share represents our total tangible assets (total assets excluding goodwill and other intangible assets, net) less total liabilities, divided by the number of shares of outstanding common stock.
-After giving effect to (i) the filing and effectiveness of our Fourth Amended and Restated Certificate of Incorporation immediately prior to the closing of this offering and (ii) the sale of shares of common stock in this offering by the Company and the selling stockholders at an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting \$17.2 million in underwriting discounts and commissions and estimated offering expenses of \$10.8 million, the pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$(442.0) million, or \$(1.53) per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.07 per share to our existing stockholders and an immediate dilution of \$18.54 per share to new investors purchasing common stock in this offering.
+After giving effect to (i) the filing and effectiveness of our Fourth Amended and Restated Certificate of Incorporation immediately prior to the closing of this offering and (ii) the sale of shares of common stock in this offering by the Company and the selling stockholders at an initial public offering price of \$21.00 per share after deducting \$19.0 million in underwriting discounts and commissions and estimated offering expenses of \$10.8 million, the pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$(112.1) million, or \$(0.37) per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.57 per share to our existing stockholders and an immediate dilution of \$20.63 per share to new investors purchasing common stock in this offering.